timoweave/abcify/README.md

-# abcify
+# abcify cli

-This `abcify` cli (supporting es2015, react, flow) can be used to sort
+This `abcify` sort the following expressions.
+It walks an AST with visitors to sort expressions.
+1. support: es2015, react, flow,
-1. object literal by keys,
+2. object literal by keys,
-2. es2015 object destructing by keys,
+3. es2015 object destructing by keys,
-3. react jsx properties by name,
+4. react jsx properties by names,
-4. flow type literal by keys,
+5. flow type literal by keys, union by values,

 ## SETUP

-* `npm install recast yargs flow-parser` # dependencies
 * `npm install abcify`

+note:
-note: you can add either `--save-dev` or `--global` flag.
+- if needed, add `--save`, `--save-dev`, xor `--global` flag.
+- if dependencies failed run `npm install recast yargs flow-parser`

 ## EXAMPLE

-* `abcify example.js` # to abcify javascript file.
+* `abcify example.js` # to print abcified output to terminal.
-* `abcify example.js -s` # to save abcified javascript file.
+* `abcify example.js -s` # to save abcified back to the same file.

 where `example.js` is shown below: